etkecc/synapse-admin/docs/system-users.md

 # System / Appservice-managed Users

-Inadvertently altering system user accounts managed by appservices (such as bridges) / system (such as bots) is a common issue.
+Inadvertently altering system user accounts managed by appservices (such as bridges) or the system (such as bots) is a common issue.
 Editing, deleting, locking, or changing the passwords of these appservice-managed accounts can cause serious problems.
 To prevent this, we've added a new feature that blocks these types of modifications to such accounts, while still allowing other risk-free changes (changing display names and avatars).